ufumzy/CSV-File-Chunker/README.md

 ### Prerequisites

 You need to have Python installed on your system.
 You can download and install Python from the official [Python website](https://www.python.org/).
+You also need to install pandas with "Pip install pandas"

 ### Installing